n2poon/Ultrasound-Imaging/README.md

 4. Dynamically allocated memory using pointers for data handling
 5. Created and accessed 2-D arrays for processing

-Files included in this file: main.cpp and amode.cpp.
+Files included in this file: main.cpp and Amode.cpp.
 These files combine to create an output.csv which can then be uploaded to an Excel spreadsheet to create a graph.